-Here we would like to provide a brief guide on how to register a business company in Canada.
-Why should you consider setting up a company in this country?
-What province should you choose for that?
-What form of ownership should your company have?
-What is the process of registering a company in Canada?
+Here we would like to provide a brief guide on how to register a business in Canada.
+Why are the main advantages of setting up a business in this country for foreigners?
+(Hint: the answer is tax!)
+What province should you choose?
+What form of ownership should your business have?
+What is the process of registering a company or partnership in Canada?
 We answer these and other related questions in the text below.

-To begin with, let us remind you that for years, Canada has been among top ten countries in the world that are most comfortable for doing business there.
+To begin with, let us remind you that for years, Canada has been among the top ten countries in the world with the most friendly “doing business” environments.
 The following main factors make the country so popular with international business people:

 - The simplicity of the corporate legislation;